nadflores/nadflores.github.io/_posts/2015-07-15-better-rspec.markdown

 ## 4. Use matchers
 If you're using Rails, [thoughtbot][thoughtbot] created a wonderful gem called [shoulda_matchers][shoulda].
 It lets you test associations, validations and more.
+Perfect for testing your models.

 ```ruby
   describe Person do